TheRabbittt/rpi-docker-setups/README.md

 # Self-Hosted Docker Services
-This Includes General Configuration Steps and Includes Docker-Compose Files, All of This Was Configured on a Raspberry Pi 4.
+This includes general configuration steps and docker-compose files, all of this was configured on a Raspberry Pi 4.

 ---